 NPS In Brief:

 NPS retirement scheme was issued for the employees of the government sector.
 However, from 2009 it was available for all the individuals of India.
 Currently, the citizens of the age group 18 to 65 years only they can apply for that scheme.
 Contributions to the NPS by the citizens will get accumulated until retirement.
 The mass growth will continue with the market-linked reverse.
 All the individuals who applied the scheme also have an option in the scheme to exit this plan before retirement.
 Yet, the rules of the scheme confirm that some parts of savings will provide the individuals with some benefits on retirement.
 However, this scheme has other disadvantages to deal.
+If you are an employee you should read about EPS too.

 Facilities Of The National Pension Scheme:-